-The present educational objectives of the undergraduate program in petroleum engineering at KFUPM are to graduate engineers who, within a few years of graduation, will have
+The present educational objectives of the BS in Petroleum Engineering program at KFUPM are to graduate engineers who, within a few years of graduation, will have

 - established careers in petroleum engineering and related geosciences that enable them to compete in the global energy industry,

-- demonstrated professional and technical development through self-learning and formal training, and
+- engaged in professional and technical development through life-long learning, and

 Student outcomes are narrower statements that describe what the students are expected to know and be able to do by the time of graduation.
 These relate to the skills, knowledge, and behaviors that the students acquire in their matriculation through the program.
-Upon completion of the undergraduate program in petroleum engineering, the graduate would have attained the following:
+Upon completion of the BS in Petroleum Engineering program, the graduate would have attained the following:

 - An ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics.

 - An ability to apply engineering design to produce solutions that meet specified needs with consideration of public health, safety, and welfare, as well as global, cultural, social, environmental, and economic factors.

 - An ability to communicate effectively with a range of audiences.